 Every couple of hairpins I stopped for photos.
 The signposts are a really good way to let you know your progress.

 One thing I had quickly realised is that I was now over-dressed.
-I was cooking inside my warm jacket and the sun was blasting down on me for most of the ride.
-I realised that I had forgotten to bring painkillers to ward off the almost inevitable headache that I would get due to being baked in the sun.
+Consequently, with the sun blasting down on me for most of the ride, I was cooking inside my warm jacket.
+On top of that, I realised that I had forgotten to bring painkillers to ward off the almost inevitable headache that I would get due to being baked in the sun.

 I saw only a handful of other cyclists all day long.
 Once the 10% section was over it became markedly simpler when the gradient pegged back to only 8% or so.

 I eventually reached hairpin no. 7 where I stopped to top my water up and grab another photo.